sayanriju/Debbundle/README.md

 Debbundle is an Offline Installation tool for Ubuntu to help users who do not have Internet at there desktop/laptop and want to try an One-Click type installation for Linux systems.

+This github repository is a fork of the original project (by Narendra Sisodiya) which is hosted at googlecodes.
 ## Download ##

    + svn checkout http://debbundle.googlecode.com/svn/trunk/ debbundle